CollinPoetoehena/DevOpsCourse_Project/docs/Docker.md

 docker-compose down
 ```

-## Separate Docker containers
+## Separate Docker containers (for local testing for example)
-To run Docker containers of services separately, you can follow these steps:
+To run Docker containers of services separately (e.g. for local development), you can follow these steps:
 ```sh
 # Navigate to the scripts folder
 cd scripts